huanranchen/huanranchen.github.io/_pages/about.md

 **Huanran Chen**, Yichi Zhang, Yinpeng Dong, Jun Zhu
 - Identifying two second-order properties, flatness and the closeness of local optima, which are strongly correlated with generalization error.
 - Providing a generalization bound for closeness.
-- Proposing the CWA optimizer for optimizing the closeness.
+- Proposing the CWA optimizer for optimizing the (upper bound of) closeness.
 - [[ICLR2024](https://arxiv.org/abs/2303.09105)]

 This CWA optimizer may lead to a fundamental and significant improvement when the solution of SGD lacks closeness.